karanoza/react/README.md

 # react
-Demo project of react for learning purpose
+Demo project of react for learning purposeferf